South Carolina Construction Accident Attorneys Speaking Up for Victims of Machinery Accidents

 South Carolina attorneys overcoming the challenges of construction accident cases

 If you are injured, or a loved one is injured or killed by construction machinery, you should contact an experienced South Carolina construction accident lawyer at once to protect your rights, be they for recovery against third parties or application for Workers Compensation benefits.
-McGowan, Hood & Felder, LLC, is committed to helping construction accident victims obtain the settlements they rightfully deserve.
+McGowan, Hood, Felder & Phillips, LLC, is committed to helping construction accident victims obtain the settlements they rightfully deserve.